pioneervirt/pioneervirt.github.io/README.md

-# Pioneer Florida Museum Documentation
+# About the Pioneer Florida Museum and Village Register

-This repository is a build of the MIT licensed Jekyll Now theme for Jekyll.
+[This repository](https://github.com/pioneervirt/pioneervirt.github.io "GitHub Repository") is a build of the MIT licensed Jekyll Now theme for Jekyll.
 The content of this website is licensed under the terms of the Creative Commons Attribution NonCommercial NoDerivs (CC-NC-ND) license.

 ## What is it?